Capping Show

 It is currently being performed at the College Auditorium at the University of Otago.
 Previous locations include the Princess (later the St James) Theatre, His Majesty's Theatre (later Sammy's nightclub), the Mayfair Theatre, the Regent Theatre, the Town Hall and Castle lecture theatre.

 The Capping Show also features the comic talents of the Sexytet, the traditional Capping Sextet, and the Selwyn Ballet.
 At the height of its popularity, the Capping Concert produced almost half the yearly income of the Otago University Students' Association.
 In 1909, one performance was used a fundraiser for the projected Students' Union Building (the building on the corner of Leith and Union Streets now occupied by the Allen Hall Theatre).
-Wes Faulkner was the musical director for the show for twenty years between 1949 and 1969.
-His daughter, Jane Faulkner-Beaumont, conducted the centennial performance in 1994.

 Format

 The show has generally followed the same format since the late-1990s, although there have been minor alterations.

+Management

+Capping Show is produced by an event coordinator from the Otago University Students' Association, and all other crew members are current students or recent graduates.
+The show writers and actors are all current students.
+The show is currently being produced by Dane Oates, who took over the show from producer Shannon van Rooijen after the 2022 show.